SAP/openui5-docs/docs/Simulating_User_Interactions_on_Controls_8615a0b.md

 ### Choosing an Item from `sap.m.Select`

-Here's an example showing how to choose an item from `sap.m.Select` or `sap.m.ComboBox`, using the `waitFor` function of OPA5, and the `Press` action:
+Here's an example showing how to choose an item from `sap.m.Select`, using the `waitFor` function of OPA5, and the `Press` action:

 ``` js
 sap.ui.require([